-2.4 Effects of School Drop out
+2.4 Effects of school drop out

-According to Wambuzi G. (2002) the following are challenges to school drop out.
+According to Wambuzi G (2002), the following are the challenges to school dropouts.

-Lack of skilled workers in rural areas
+Lack of skilled workers in rural areas;

-It is difficult to persuade highly educated and skilled workers such as to work in isolated rural areas when facilities are poor therefore the population decides to migrate from rural areas to urban areas in search for employment thereby leaving unskilled workers in the areas.
+it is difficult to persuade highly educated and skilled workers such as to work in isolated rural areas when facilities are poor therefore the population decides to migrate from rural areas to urban areas in search for employment thereby leaving unskilled workers in the rural areas.

-Illiteracy
+Illiteracy;

-Lack of education means that many people can not read or write, they do not know how to develop their areas because of illiteracy.
+Lack of education means that many people cannot read or write, they do not know how to develop their areas because of illiteracy.

-Lack of supportive services
+Lack of supportive services;

 Transport and electricity makes it difficult to provide education as a social service.
-Supplies for rural schools may be broken or damaged by the time they arrive after traveling on dusty, potholed roads.
+Supplies for rural schools may be broken or damaged by the time they arrive after travelling on dusty, potholed roads.